SpyrosGeorgiou231999/SpyrosGeorgiou231999/README.md

 - 💬 Ask me about anything, really
 - 📫 How to reach me: assaultsalt on discord, 231999@buas.nl on outlook and spyrosgeorgiou2005@gmail.com on gmail.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I sneeze when i look at the sun

 ![badge](https://custom-icon-badges.herokuapp.com/badge/ADS&AI-1x-orange.svg?logo=silvermedal)